lukegun/BIOMEC/README.md

 Built around [MECSim](http://www.garethkennedy.net/MECSim.html) and first applied in the PAPER.
 BIOMEC allows for automated parameterisation of DC and FTAC voltammetery, allowing highly dimensional fits of the

 ## Installing BIOMEC image
-The code is run in a singularity container which works for Unbuntu/UNIX and maybe MAC OS systems and has been tested in version 3.1.
+The code is run in a singularity container which works for Unbuntu/UNIX and MAC (untested) OS systems.
-Singularity will need to be installed to use the image seen where the guide is seen in the following [website](https://sylabs.io/guides/3.6/user-guide/quick_start.html) or downloaded from conectd singularity hub.
+Singularity will need to be installed to use the image.
+Where the guide is seen in the following [website](https://sylabs.io/guides/3.6/user-guide/quick_start.html) or downloaded from connected singularity hub.

-Once singularity has been installed download the downloaded BIOMEC file and run the code to create the BIOMEC image
+Once singularity has been installed, download the BIOMEC file and run the code to create the BIOMEC container (which should be around 580MB).

 ```
 $ sudo singularity build BIOMEC.simg Singularity.def
 ```
-Once the image is built the imput file (input.txt) can be passed to the image by using the following command
+Once the image is built the imput file (input.txt) can be passed to the image by using the following command.
 ```
 $ ./BIOMEC.simg input.txt
 ```
-this will generate and ouput file with plots and results once completed
+This will generate and ouput file with plots and results once completed.

 ## Running BIOMEC